yboaron/submariner-website/src/content/community/releases/_index.en.md

 * Each Route Agent now monitors the connectivity to each remote cluster's gateway using ICMP and the health of each connection is reported by `subctl diagnose`.
 * New options were added to `subctl cloud prepare` to support a custom vpc for AWS.
+* Submariner can now be deployed on Kubernetes KubeVirt clusters.

 ### Other changes